Mission and History

 The Durham Academy Graduate: A Mission-Driven Life is the product of a yearlong conversation among faculty from all 14 grade levels, with input from alumni, parents, staff and trustees.
 It is a bold constellation of character traits that drives our daily work and sustains our students long past graduation.

 Durham Academy was founded in 1933 as Calvert Method School.
 In 1959, the school changed its name to Durham Academy and began an expansion which led to the first high school graduating class in 1975.
 The school is organized into four divisions, each with its own director.
 The Preschool includes pre-kindergarten and kindergarten, the Lower School grades one through four, the Middle School grades five through eight and the Upper School grades nine through 12.
-The Hill Center, an affiliate of Durham Academy, offers specialized, half-day instruction for students in kindergarten through grade 12 who have specific learning differences.
+Hill Learning Center, an affiliate of Durham Academy, offers specialized, half-day instruction for students in kindergarten through grade 12 who have specific learning differences.

 To learn more about each image, click the "i" to the lower right of the slideshow.